 Green Day’s frontman, Billie Joe Armstrong, almost exclusively uses power chords in his songs.
 This makes his catchy songs easy to write and easy to play.
-And it’s a useful reminder that great music doesn’t always come from complex chords and intricate rhythms -- sometimes it’s the raw power that matters most.
+And it’s a useful reminder that great music doesn’t always come from complex chords and intricate rhythms — sometimes it’s the raw power that matters most.
 “21 Guns” is from the band’s album 21st Century Breakdown.
-Check out the interesting music video here (below - left).
+Check out the interesting music video here.

 The acoustic intro to “21 Guns” might be mellow, but it soon gives way to a distorted power chord progression.
-This useful video (above - right) will show you how to play them.
 And if you’re looking for a challenge or just want to make sure you can play the whole song, this lesson will also take you through the solo.

 Bikini Kill was one of the bands at the forefront of the riot grrrl era, although they’re still playing and performing today.
-This song (which you can hear below) comes from their album Reject All American.
+This song comes from their album Reject All American.
 It’s a great power chord song to move onto once you’ve mastered two-chord and three-chord songs.
 This site recommends using A5, B5, C5, D5, C#5, and G5.
-This power chord song features a dynamic bass rhythm too, so if you’re a bassist, you might want to give it a shot!
+This power chord song also features a dynamic bass rhythm, so if you’re a bassist, you might want to give it a shot!

 “Seven Nation Army” is most famous for its iconic riff.
-And if you’re looking to expand your guitar skills, it also involves some palm muting as you can see in this video tutorial (If you haven’t quite mastered palm muting, don’t worry -- take your time!).
+And if you’re looking to expand your guitar skills, it also involves some palm muting as you can see in this video tutorial [below left] (If you haven’t quite mastered palm muting, don’t worry — take your time!).

-If you’re intimidated by the idea of playing a riff, don’t worry -- the power chord structure in this song essentially follows the riff (you just turn each note into a power chord).
-You can check out the music video for “Seven Nation Army” here.
+If you’re intimidated by the idea of playing a riff, don’t worry — the power chord structure in this song essentially follows the riff (you just turn each note into a power chord).
+You can check out the music video (above right) for “Seven Nation Army” here.

 Part of using the power chord shape is fully harnessing the benefit of rhythm.
 After all, since you can’t make a power chord into a major or minor chord, the subtlety in your playing needs to come from the technique.
 It might be helpful to play along with a recording of the song, at least until you internalize the rhythm.

-If you’re starting to get the hang of power chord playing and are ready to start practicing faster chord changes while maintaining a steady rhythm with your picking hand, try learning this one.
+Try learning this one if you’re starting to get the hang of power chord playing and are ready to start practicing faster chord changes while maintaining a steady rhythm with your picking hand.
 (If you haven’t listened to it before, you can listen to it here .).

 If you want to be transported back to early 2000’s nostalgia, listen to Blink 182’s famous “All the Small Things.”
 This catchy punk song is a bit of a departure from the mostly rock songs on our list, but if you listen (check out the video here), you can hear the power chords in action.
 Here’s a brief video lesson outlining the chord progression.